seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

 <img src="./figs/model.png" alt="Model" style="max-width:100%;width:500px;height:auto;display:block;margin:0 auto;">

 ## Running the example
-The setup requires four host tap interfaces to interconnect the VMs as shown above.
+The setup requires four host tap interfaces to interconnect the VMs, as shown above.
 Use the QEMU commands below to start each VM, running each command in its own terminal window.

 ### Side A encrypter:
 ```bash